 When I started my postdoc it was as a MRC Career Development Fellow at the MRC Mitochondrial Biology Unit in Cambridge, UK.
 There I was studying the structure and function of the Nicotinamide Nucleotide Transhydrogenase (NNT), an important mitochondrial protein complex that sits at the interface of anabolism, catabolism and the proton motive force.
 However, I quickly changed projects and the lab moved to Austria.

-Currently, I am a graduate student in the Laboratory of Molecular Neurobiology and Biophysics at The Rockefeller University in New York.
-My PhD adviser is Rod MacKinnon, so we normally just call it the MacKinnon Lab (hopefully we will have a new lab website soon).
-I work on the biophysics of ion channels; specifically, my project is to structurally and functionally characterize the voltage-gated ion channel Hv.
+In September 2013 I defended my PhD in the Laboratory of Molecular Neurobiology and Biophysics at The Rockefeller University in New York.
+My PhD adviser was Rod MacKinnon, so we normally just call it the MacKinnon Lab.
+I worked on the biophysics of ion channels; specifically, my project was to structurally and functionally characterize the voltage-gated ion channel Hv.
 I will definitely be writing lots about Hv so I won’t say too much more about it here.